ShaharShimoni/SongsProject/README.md

 The selected songs are played in loops until the stop button is pressed.

 Each loop is saved, <br/>
-The user can play his previous selections  <br/>
+and the user can play his previous selections:  <br/>
 <br/>
 ![image](https://user-images.githubusercontent.com/57682267/132966972-88123951-4bcc-4031-9fc3-a0b5be6110dd.png) <br/>